-- Assess: A Compliance Gap Analysis is executed by experienced auditors, evaluating your organization's current compliance gaps in regards to the framework desired.
+- Assess: A Compliance Gap Analysis is executed by experienced auditors, evaluating your organization's current compliance gaps in regard to the framework desired.

 - Protect: After assessing your organization's gaps, our consultants will work with your team to identify the required cybersecurity services and governance solutions to achieve compliance.

 - Manage: Compliance-as-a-Service is not a one-time event - these controls require management and dedicated cybersecurity professionals to ensure complete compliance.
 Our team will co-manage cybersecurity controls, develop appropriate governance, and provide reporting on your organization's current compliance posture.

 Most Popular Compliance-as-a-Service Frameworks